-As with all new logo identities, it begins with a thorough understanding of the objectives and initial sparks of inspiration.
-Themes begin to emerge and ideas are sketched on paper within a variety of treatments and styles.
-These ideas were then shared with Steelbridge, in order to further refine the execution and provide a sense of ownership in the creative process.
-This stage was a crucial step in creating an identity that was not only unique to its category but true in its heart.
+As with all new logo identities, it begins with a thorough understanding of the objectives and initial sparks of possibility.
+Themes emerge and ideas are sketched (on paper) within a variety of treatments and styles.
+These ideas were then shared, to further refine the execution and provide critical input early in the creative process.

 Step 2: Creative development and design